shrBadihi/ARDiff_Equiv_Checking/README.md

 If the classes contain more than one method, the first method is considered as the target method for equivalence checking.

+The final result and time are shown in the terminal.
 Extra information from running the tools will be stored in the directory of --path1.

 You can also choose the tool, the SMT solver used in JPF-Symbc, the bound limit to unroll loops in JPF-symbc and min and max values for integers and doubles.